 "When you get an image this detailed, it means it was done by some kind of a human being," Roemer said.

 Unlike many "shroudies," as believers are deprecatingly called, Roemer suspects the shroud was deliberately created by Gnostic sects in the first or second century.
-A common religious explanation for the markings is that a flash of energy or radiation accompanied Christ's resurrection, "burning" his image onto the cloth.
-[Top 10 Unexplained Phenomena]
+A common religious explanation for the markings is that a flash of energy or radiation accompanied Christ's resurrection, "burning" his image onto the cloth. [

 If anything is certain about de Wesselow's hypothesis, it's that it is not likely to settle the shroud controversy.
 Scientific examinations of the delicate cloth are few and far between — and so are disinterested parties. ..................